Flagstone

 Flagstone has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 17 projects that are expected to impact the area.
-Notable projects include Flagstone, Flagstone Rise Estate, Flagstone State Primary School Expansion, and Stonewood Estate Flagstone.
-The following list details those projects likely to be most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 17 projects that may impact this region.
+Notable projects include Flagstone City, Flagstone Rise Estate, Greater Flagstone Priority Development Area, and Flagstone State Primary School Expansion.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.